 Base yourself at any of the great places to stay for four or five nights, then use the much-loved Coasthopper bus service to follow a different walk every day.
 Our relaxed itinerary allows ample time to explore the attractions along the way as it heads east along the coast to the quaint little port of Wells-next-the-Sea via the captivating coastal villages of Thornham, Titchwell, Brancaster and the Burnhams – birthplace of Admiral Horatio Nelson.

 Accommodation on this stretch of the Norfolk coast is abundant and varied, ranging from comfortable campsites to cosy B&Bs and upmarket hotels at both ends of our route.
 The Coasthopper bus service makes walking each section from a single base perfectly feasible.

-The walking on this coast is undemanding but rewarding, and these itineraries are designed to combine walking with sight-seeing on foot or by using the Coasthopper bus service.
-The path can be walked all year round and in the summer months, sunscreen is likely to be more important than sturdy walking boots.
+The walking on this coast is undemanding but rewarding and these itineraries are designed to combine walking with sight-seeing on foot or by using the Coasthopper bus service.
+The path can be walked all year round and in the summer months, sunscreen is likely to be more important than stout walking boots.

 The official guidebook and map for the Trail are available from the National Trails Shop along with a wide range of gifts and other merchandise.

 View information on the map by ticking the boxes in the Map Filter.
 Drag the map and use the zoom tool to navigate.

 Added to your Itinerary Planner below

 Get route gradient profileGenerate

 Looking for something similar?
 Here are some ideas we think you'll love…